Graduate student housing is in smaller off-campus apartment buildings. You can get a list of these facilities on our building search page.

 May 1 is the application deadline for freshmen to be guaranteed a space in housing, but they are not guaranteed a particular space.
 Assignments are made based on application date, so those students who applied early, well before May 1, had the best chances to get their top preferences.

 Returning residents may apply for housing for the upcoming year through our USC Housing Renewal process (UHR).
-Current freshmen applying to return to housing for their sophomore year are guaranteed housing if they participate in UHR and follow all the necessary procedures.
-UHR takes place January through March.
+UHR takes place January through March each year.
 More information about next year’s UHR will be available in December.

 While USC Housing strives to offer university housing to as many transferring undergraduates as possible, our large returning student population and limited space prevents us from guaranteeing housing to transfers.

 You should sign up for the UHR Wait List.
 UHR participants on the Wait List will be offered housing during the spring and early summer as spaces become open.
 For more information on how the Wait List works check here.

 Housing contract dates for graduate students are different than those of undergraduates.

 - Graduate Academic Year contracts (9 months) begin in early August and end in mid-May when the academic year closes,

 - Graduate Full Year contracts (12 months) begin in early August and end in late July.

 - All Family housing buildings are on Graduate Full Year contract (12 months), beginning in early August and ending in late July.